Average Funeral Costs Have Been Rising

 Funeral Insurance Costs

 While many people underestimate how expensive a funeral or cremation service can be, final expense life insurance, aka funeral insurance, can help.
-Even a simple policy can help cover essential burial costs.
+Even a simple policy can help cover essential burial costs and get you rid of an exquisite financial burden.

 The rates increase as you get older, so most seniors obtain coverage early on to secure a lower rate.
-The average policy costs between $30-$70 per month, depending on your sex, age, health, amount of coverage, and the insurance company you select.
-If you have serious health conditions or are over age 70, your premium will likely be higher.
-It may cost between $70-$120 per month, although it could be less.
+The average monthly rates per policy are between $30-$70, depending on your sex, age, health, amount of coverage, and the insurance company you select.
+If you have serious health conditions or are over age 70, your monthly premium will likely be higher.
+Expense insurance premiums can be $70-$120, although they could be less.

-This type of permanent insurance is affordable for seniors.
+This type of permanent insurance has affordable policies for seniors.
 If premiums are paid, the policy doesn’t expire, and it acquires a cash value over time.
 Even if you’ve had health issues in the past, you’re likely to still get coverage.

-But anyone — not just seniors — can take out a life insurance policy who is anxious about leaving their family unprepared when they pass away.
+But anyone — not just seniors — can take out a life insurance policy who is anxious about leaving their family unprepared and with possible outstanding debts when they pass away.
 Children, too, can buy life insurance for their parents.